kubewarden/kubewarden-controller/rfc/0001-policy-server-custom-resource.md

 The proposed solution is to:

   * Introduce a new Custom Resource Definition describing a PolicyServer deployment
-  * Create a parent-child relationship between a PolicyServer CR and the ClusterAdmissionPolicies
-    CR: one PolicyServer can have many ClusterAdmissionPolicies; a ClusterAdmissionPolicy belongs to one PolicyServer.
+  * Bind the ClusterAdmissionPolicies CR to the PolicyServer CR: one PolicyServer can own many ClusterAdmissionPolicies; a ClusterAdmissionPolicy is bound to one PolicyServer.

 By creating a PolicyServer object we can move all the configuration details of the Policy Server Deployment in a nicely structured place.
 Providing to the end